Pugga12/KoolCloud/README.md

 Proud to be one of the only people actively developing a Scratch 1.4 mod right now!

 NOTE: KOOLKODE IS IN NO WAY AFFILIATED WITH SCRATCH, OF THE MIT MEDIA LAB.
+# More
+This fork is the only version of koolkode to exist, the owner's account got deleted